 Attachment Narrative Therapy (ANT)

 Therapeutic Work with Teenagers

 Counselling approaches used

-For Muslim clients in particular islamic values are integrated within the counselling process.
+For Muslim clients islamic values are also integrated into the counselling process.

 Cognitive Behavioural Therapy (CBT)